| | |

 Wood Floor Refinishing and Whitewashing

 First, a little back story.
-A friend of ours bought her first house about a year or so ago and it was definitely in need of some serious cosmetic upgrades.
+A friend of ours bought her first house about a year or so ago, and it was definitely in need of some serious cosmetic upgrades.
 You may remember, I helped her paint the bricks on her back porch earlier this year.
-Before that, my husband and I had helped her get started updating her living room.
+Before that, my husband and I helped her get started on updates in her living room.

 You won’t believe what it looked like when she moved in.
 Look at this.